inominate/eve-api-proxy/README.md

 # EVE-Online API Proxy #

-This is a simply proxy intended for high volume access of the EVE Online API by scripts and programs too trivial to justify dealing with CCP's caching rules.
+This is a simple proxy intended for high volume access of the EVE Online API by scripts and programs too trivial to justify dealing with CCP's caching rules.

 ### Features ###